 The County supplements its self-insurance for general liability, medical malpractice, and workers' compensation with catastrophic excess insurance coverage.
-General liability claims are self-insured to \$5 million for each occurrence with a \$2 million corridor and the balance (to \$25 million for each occurrence of with an excess of the underlying policy of \$25 million for a total of \$50 million) is insured through PRISM (Public Risk Innovation, Solutions, and Management; formerly CSAC Excess Insurance Authority), a joint powers authority and insurance risk sharing pool consisting of \$50 counties in the State, as well as other non-county public entities.
-Medical malpractice is self-insured for the first \$1.1 million for each claim with a \$15.5 million limit on a claims-made basis in excess of the County's self-insured retention.
+General liability claims are self-insured to \$5 million for each occurrence with a \$2 million corridor and the balance (to \$25 million for each occurrence of with an excess of the underlying policy of \$25 million for a total of \$50 million) is insured through PRISM (Public Risk Innovation, Solutions, and Management; formerly CSAC Excess Insurance Authority), a joint powers authority and insurance risk sharing pool consisting of 55 counties in the State, as well as other non-county public entities.
+Medical malpractice is self-insured for the first \$1.1 million for each claim with a \$1.5 million limit on a claims-made basis in excess of the County's self-insured retention, followed by a \$20 million limit on an occurrence basis through PRISM, for a total limit of \$21.5 million in excess of the County's self-insured retention.
 Workers' compensation claims are self-insured to \$2 million for each occurrence and the balance of statutory limits (unlimited) is insured through PRISM.
 Long-term disability income claims are fully insured by an independent carrier.

-The County's property insurance program provides insurance coverage for all risk subject to a \$50,000 per occurrence deductible; flood coverage is subject to a \$100,000 per occurrence deductible within a 100-year flood zone and a \$50,000 deductible outside of a 100-year flood zone and of \$50,000 deductible outside of a 100-year flood zone.
+The County's property insurance program provides insurance coverage for all risk subject to a \$50,000 per occurrence deductible; flood coverage is subject to a \$100,000 per occurrence deductible within a 100-year flood zone and a \$50,000 deductible outside of a 100-year flood zone.
 To diversify risk, property exposure amongst all members within the program are categorized into "Towers" based on geography and building type.
 The County participates in four Towers, each of which provides \$100 million in all-risk including Earthquake and Flood limits.
 A \$300 million excess all risk only sits above the Towers, providing a total of \$600 million in all-risk limits for Towers I-VIII.
 With respect to earthquake coverage, each of the four Towers in which the County participates has a limit of \$100 million, with a \$365 million excess rooftop layer shared by Towers I-VI that is triggered by the depletion of the initial limit for one or more of the Towers in a policy year.
 The County has \$765 million in shared earthquake coverage that covers scheduled locations and buildings equal to or greater than \$1 million in value and lesser valued locations where such coverage is required by contract.
 Earthquake coverage is subject to a deductible equal to 5% of total value per unit per occurrence, subject to a \$100,000 minimum.
 Boiler and Machinery provides up to \$100 million in limits, subject to a \$5,000 deductible per event.
 Property insurance limits in each Tower are shared with other counties within that Tower on a per event basis.
-If a catastrophic event occurs and losses exceed the limits, the County would be responsible for such a subject to a counties.
+If a catastrophic event occurs and losses exceed the limits, the County would be responsible for such amounts.